YX980512/YX980512.github.io/_posts/2024-04-19-diving-deep-into-model-internals.md

 # Quick Start with Fastai for Various Applications

 Fastai simplifies machine learning applications by unifying the workflow across different domains such as computer vision, natural language processing, tabular data analysis, and recommendation systems.
-Here, we provide a concise guide on using fastai for diverse applications, highlighting the commonalities in workflow regardless of the dataset or model complexity.
+Here is a record of my learning.

 ## Common Workflow in Fastai